datstartup/ubuntuopenbox/lessons/m63-systemd.md

 description: Manage and create your own services.
 toc: true
 toc_label: "Maintaining System"
+toc_sticky: true
 toc_icon: "cog"
 author_profile: false
 ---

-Systemd is a suit that manage to do many task in Debian/ Ubuntu OS.
+Systemd is a suite that manages to do many tasks in Debian/ Ubuntu OS.
 In this lesson, I only focus on its service management aspect.

 The command used to manage systemd is `systemctl`.

 ### 1. Systemd units

-A units in systemd can be services (.service), mount points (.mount), devices (.device) or sockets (.socket).
+A unit in systemd can be services (.service), mount points (.mount), devices (.device) or sockets (.socket).

-To specify a unit, you have to use its complete name, including it suffix.
+To specify a unit, you have to use its complete name, including its suffix.
 For example `mpd.socket` or `mpd.service`.
-If you ommit the suffix, `systectl` will assume that you are addressing a `.service`.
+If you omit the suffix, `systemctl` will assume that you are addressing a `.service`.

 To list all current loaded units: